rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 #### Attribute node
 An attribute node is intended to represent a semantic meaning.
 It is used to create branches in the configuration hierarchy tree.
+An attribute node is presented in a key-value pair.
+Each attribute node should have at lease one value node.
+Furthermore, you can also create more attribute nodes from the corresponding value nodes and define the hierarchy of the configuration tree.

+For example,
-For instance, the ***country*** attribute splits the hierarchy subtree based on the value of its children, such as ***USA*** and ***Japan*** (represented as value nodes). rapyuta.io represents these distinctions as key-value pairs to
+the ***country*** attribute splits the hierarchy subtree based on the value of its children, such as ***USA*** and ***Japan*** (represented as value nodes). rapyuta.io represents these distinctions as key-value pairs to